SatelliteQE/robottelo-ci/README.md

 Creating the jobs
 -----------------
+_Note: Only for Administartor usage.
+Never submit the job to jenkins_

 When all above steps are completed, you can update the jobs by running the following command: